 - The Organic Difference

-Since whey is a byproduct of milk, in order to understand where regular whey comes from, you have to look at conventional diary production.
+Since whey is a byproduct of milk, in order to understand where regular whey comes from, you have to look at conventional dairy production.

 Unlike the small, family farms of yesteryear, most modern day dairy production is conducted on a vast, industrial scale.
 To ensure efficiency and profitability, the animals are kept in crowded, tightly cramped buildings called CAFOs (confined animal feeding operations).